cashapp/misk/RELEASING.md

 # Releasing

-This document outlines the automated process for releasing new versions of Misk repository.
+Our release process is designed to be hands-off and automatic.
+This document aims to provide an understanding of the automated workflow we use to release new versions of Misk repository, along with insights into how to troubleshoot potential publishing issues.

 # Prerequisites